DeMars-DMC/DeMars-DMC/README.md

-In an effort to avoid accumulating technical debt prior to 1.0.0, we do not guarantee that breaking changes (ie. bumps in the MINOR version) will work with existing tendermint blockchains.
+In an effort to avoid accumulating technical debt prior to 1.0.0, we do not guarantee that breaking changes (ie. bumps in the MINOR version) will work with existing Demars-DMC blockchains.
 In these cases you will have to start a new blockchain, or write something custom to get the old data into the new chain.

-However, any bump in the PATCH version should be compatible with existing histories (if not please open an [issue](https://github.com/tendermint/tendermint/issues)).
+However, any bump in the PATCH version should be compatible with existing histories (if not please open an [issue](https://github.com/Demars-DMC/Demars-DMC/issues)).

 ## Code of Conduct